binysebastian/aipsscriptwriter/README.md

 ### Possible error

 Task 'imagr' may take a long time to stop in which case, edit the bash script 'stop.sh' in the output folder file by putting the corresponding userid and run it.
-Currently won't run in parallel.
+Currently two instances of the code won't run in parallel.

 ## Acknowledgements